TomBer101/PlaylistApp/README.md

 ## Overview

-Sound Card is a project that brings a unique twist to traditional greeting cards.
+Sound Card is a project that brings a twist to traditional greeting cards.
 It allows users to compose a heartfelt message and pair it with a specially curated soundtrack.
 The recipient can then scan the QR code on the card using their mobile device to enjoy the personalized message and music.

 ### Features